sourcegraph/handbook/content/tech-ops/Vendr/index.md

 What will Vendr do for us:

-- New SaaS contract support
+- SaaS contract support
-  - **Negotiations**: A Vendr Executive Buyer negotiates this deal on Sourcegraph’s behalf directly with the supplier.
+  - **Negotiations**: A Vendr Executive Buyer negotiates on Sourcegraph’s behalf directly with the supplier.
 This includes routing contract components to Sourcegraph Legal, Security, and Finance for sign off
-- **Background support**: Vendr works with the Sourcegraph owner in the background to provide strategic guidance, supplier-specific insights, and positioning.
+  - ***Background support**: Vendr works with the Sourcegraph owner in the background to provide strategic guidance, supplier-specific insights, and positioning.
 - **Renewal reminders** (90 - 120 days before expiration)
 - **Competitive market intelligence**